 This is an adventure tour second to none, as you head off the beaten track to experience magical landscapes, spectacular adventure experiences, meet the vibrant people of Ireland, and unearthing our unique Gaelic culture.

 Your journey commences in Dublin and brings you from Cork’s wild Atlantic setting in the south to the Giant’s Causeway in the north.
 Discover the sheer magnificence of Ireland’s wild West coast from spectacular peninsulas, golden beaches to colorful villages and towns.
 Experience adventures such as kayaking on the lakes of Killarney, hiking to the edge of Europe on our discovery of the Ring of Kerry and Dingle, exploring the Cliffs of Moher, and the moon-like surroundings of the wild Burren on this wondrous discovery of Ireland’s Wild Atlantic Way.

-09:00 AM – Recommended departure time.
-Setting off early is always recommended, but this is a self-guided tour, so you can leave when it suits you.
+9:00 am – Recommended departure time.
+Setting off early is always recommended, but this is a self-drive tour, so you can leave when it suits you.

 Your adventure starts off in Dublin, Ireland’s capital, also known as the Fair City.
 Your direction is south to the rebel county of Ireland, Cork, and its wild Atlantic coastline.

 Along the way, take a stop off at the Rock of Cashel, a spectacular group of medieval buildings set on an outcrop of limestone and home of the High Kings of Ireland.
 After lunch, continue your journey towards Cork, which is the starting point of Ireland’s Wild Atlantic Way and where that evening you can relax and savour its picturesque setting and friendly atmosphere.